gitockham/ock-core/packages/core-blockchain/README.md

 ## Documentation

-You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/guidebook/core/plugins/core-blockchain.html).
+You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ockham.consulting/guidebook/core/plugins/core-blockchain.html).

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@ockham.consulting.
 All security vulnerabilities will be promptly addressed.

 ## Credits